-OSIG adequately promotes awareness of the potential for fraud among state employees and the public.
+OSIG adequately promotes awareness of the potential for wrongdoing in statement government among state employees and to the public.
 The agency e-mails information about the hotline to all state employees twice a year.
 In 2012, Governor McDonnell issued executive order 52, allowing the hotline to accept allegations from any citizen of Virginia, not just state employees.
 In recent years, OSIG staff have promoted the hotline through appearances on local radio and TV programs and at community events (sidebar).